dzekointhehouse/JustBeatIt-pages/terms.md

 Your use of the Service is at your sole risk.
 The Service is provided on an "AS IS" and "AS AVAILABLE" basis.
 The Service is provided without warranties of any kind, whether express or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement, or course of performance.

 ## 10. Governing Law
-These Terms shall be governed and construed in accordance with the laws of [Your Country/State], without regard to its conflict of law provisions.
+These Terms shall be governed and construed in accordance with the laws of Sweden, without regard to its conflict of law provisions.

 ## 11. Changes
 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
 By continuing to access or use our Service after those revisions become effective, you agree to be bound by the revised terms.

 ## 12. Contact Us
-If you have any questions about these Terms, please contact us at [Your Support Email].
+If you have any questions about these Terms, please contact us at xyzeee.code@gmail.com.